 - Player embedding on any website

 Of course, learning how to do successful live streaming from start to finish is beyond the scope of this post.
-If you want to learn more on that topic, however, check out our earlier post on the subject.
+If you want to learn more about that topic, however, check out our earlier post on the subject.
 (While you’re at it, you can peruse our large and frequented updated library of blog articles on all things streaming, both live and VOD.)

 With that intro and overall discussion in mind, let’s dig into our list of seventeen ways to boost your website traffic with a streaming video host!